pmpontes/DominUp-Graphical-Interface/README.md

 Additionally, it was considered only the existence of 2 or 4 players, although the game can be played by more players.
 The player with the double-7 piece will start the game, placing a piece of its choice in the middle of the playing surface.

-Dominup's rules provide for two types of placement, both of which imply the alignment of the pieces with an imaginary orthogonal grid:
+DominUp's rules provide for two types of placement, both of which imply the alignment of the pieces with an imaginary orthogonal grid:
 - Vertical placement - the piece is placed on two adjacent pieces of the same level, so that the piece's symbols correspond to the symbols below;
 - Horizontal placement - the piece is placed on the table, orthogonally and adjacent to at least one piece already placed.